ICSI, PGD/PGS, Semen Analysis, and Assisted Hatching

 This technique is used to improve the embryo’s implantation.
 Assisted Hatching involves opening a small hole in the outer membrane known as the zona pellucida of the embryo.
 This opening allows the embryo to leave its “shell” and implant into the uterine lining.

 Embryo and Gamete Cryopreservation

 Cryopreservation (freezing) of embryos (fertilized eggs) is utilized when the number of embryos produced during an IVF cycle exceeds the number of embryos placed in the uterus on day three or five embryo transfer.
 Once frozen, these embryos may be thawed and transferred in another cycle at a later time.
-Gamete cryopreservation (freezing) is used to freeze sperm so that it can be used at a later time.
-Visit our cryopreservation website to learn more about egg and sperm freezing.
+Gamete cryopreservation (freezing) is used to freeze eggs or sperm so that it can be used at a later time.

 A semen analysis measures the quantity and quality of the sperm.
 Several characteristics are examined, including the ability of sperm to move (motility), forward progression (the quality of movement), sperm count (the number of sperm), volume of semen (the total amount of ejaculate), as well as the size and shape of the sperm (morphology).

 The semen analysis must be collected within 1 hour prior to reaching the laboratory or be collected onsite.
 The laboratory should provide a sterile container and instructions on masturbation collection.
 The specimen must be processed immediately.
 Many laboratories do not have the ability to perform the semen analysis onsite and may ship the specimen to another city or state, thus not processing the specimen until several hours later or even the next day.
 This delay would severely impact the accuracy of the results.
 Complete Andrology services including Semen Analysis are performed daily onsite at Houston Fertility Center.